lavithian/Coop-Coding-Challenges/Challenge 2B/Coding Challenge 2B -  Instructions.md

 You had been supplied with lists of units for Humans and Orcs.

 It's your job to allocate them appropriate HP and ATK values.
-Gold should have been allocated for you (tax purposes).
+Gold should have been allocated for you (for tax purposes).

 When allocating HP and ATK, keep these in mind:

 - [ ] All HP and (Melee or Ranged) ATK values are whole numbers.
 No decimal numbers allowed.
 - [ ] A single Spearman should be able to handle 2 Goblins before being defeated by the third one.
 - [ ] An Archer has less health than a Spearman.
-- [ ] A single Orc can defeat a Spearman.
+- [ ] A single Orc can defeat a Spearman with a moderate amount of health left.
 - [ ] A single Knight can defeat a Warg.
 - [ ] A Warg can defeat 4 Archers, after using its Special Ability and ATK.
 - [ ] Pegasus Riders have less HP and ATK than a Knight but higher than the sum of Spearman and Archer HP.